wr-ssl/M2GL025-Creative-Board-Notes/README.md

 Fill out the "Request Demo Projects" link, submit your information, and you'll get an email with links to the board schematics and BOM in pdf format.

 ## What example projects are available as a starting point?

+## What are these HAL files and where do they come from?